Bhiwani–Kalka Ekta Express

 The 14795 / 96 Bhiwani–Kalka Ekta Express is an Express train belonging to Indian Railways – Northern Railway zone that runs between Bhiwani & Kalka in India.

 It operates as train number 14795 from Bhiwani to Kalka and as train number 14796 in the reverse direction, serving the state of Haryana & the Union Territory of Chandigarh.

 Coaches

 The 14795 / 96 Bhiwani–Kalka Ekta Express has 1 AC Chair Car, 8 Second Class seating, 6 General Unreserved & 2 SLR (Seating cum Luggage Rake) coaches.
 It does not carry a pantry car.

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 14795 Bhiwani–Kalka Ekta Express covers the distance of 299 km in 6 hours 40 mins (44.85 km/hr) & in 6 hours 30 mins as 14796 Kalka–Bhiwani Ekta Express (46.00 km/hr).
+The 14795 Bhiwani–Kalka Ekta Express covers the distance of 299 km in 6 hours 40 mins (44.85 km/h) and in 6 hours 30 mins as 14796 Kalka–Bhiwani Ekta Express (46.00 km/h).

 Routing

 The 14795 / 96 Bhiwani–Kalka Ekta Express runs from Bhiwani via Rohtak Junction, Panipat Junction, Kurukshetra Junction, Ambala Cantonment Junction, Chandigarh to Kalka.